pohly/syncevolution/README.rst

 a list of valid values.

 --sync|-s <mode>|?
-  Temporarily synchronize the active sources in that mode.
+  Temporarily synchronize the active datastores in that mode.
 Useful for a `refresh-from-local` or `refresh-from-remote` sync which clears all data at one end and copies all items from the other.